Click the bookmarks or scroll down to read the articles...

 A Real-life Illustration

-[The poem appears on page 54 of the author's book, Healing Your Feelings.] - The book is available on this site.
+[The poem appears on page 54 of the author's book, Healing Your Feelings.] - The book is available from our BOOKSHOP on this site.

 Our subconscious is both the storehouse and instigator of our emotions.
 The thinking element involved is often so quick and automatic, we are not aware of it at all.
 Furthermore, when an emotional feeling is sustained and strong enough, it can have an ongoing effect, at a physical level.
 I have never had the resources or inclination to research these matters scientifically, but others have.
 In her groundbreaking book, Molecules of Emotion, Dr Candace B. Pert has shown that the connection between mind and body is such that she poses the idea that the body is in fact, what we usually call the subconscious mind.